Matthew Erickson

-Matthew Erickson is a Canadian voice actor who works for Ocean Studios in Vancouver, British Columbia, Canada and the Calgary, Alberta-based Blue Water Studios.
+Matthew Erickson (born 23 July 1980) is a Canadian voice actor who works for Ocean Productions in Vancouver, British Columbia, Canada and the Calgary, Alberta-based Blue Water Studios.
 He was born and raised in rural Alberta.
 He has played several roles in anime, most notably Zoids: Chaotic Century, Zoids: Guardian Force, Shinn Asuka in Gundam Seed Destiny and Amuro Ray in Zeta Gundam.